 The lens has a solid build and feels sturdy.
 Focusing is consistently smooth and comfortable, regardless of the camera’s orientation.
 Unlike some Zeiss M lenses, which can become stiff when shooting from different angles or in portrait orientation, this lens exhibits no such signs of stiffness.

-Getting a technically perfect lens from these third-party brands is near impossible and now even harder on these large megapixel cameras.
-It really still seems like Cosina doesn’t have great tolerances with their machines or their quality control is weak.
+Getting a technically perfect lens from these third-party brands is near impossible and now even harder on these large megapixel cameras, since any flaw is more obvious.
+It really still seems like Cosina doesn’t have great tolerances with their machines or their quality control is weak, or I actually think now maybe lenses are just getting damaged in shipping.
+Maybe try to buy these lenses from brick-and-mortar stores in person if possible.

-I’m lucky if half the lenses I get from Voigtlander are near perfect and I’m often sending their lenses back and trying new copies.
+I’m lucky if half the lenses I get from Cosina are near perfect and I’m often sending their lenses back and trying new copies, this is the same situation with Zeiss lenses.
 When I got the Voigtlander 50mm f1.5 II, I first tested it on my Nikon Z6.
 It seemed very good on that 24MP camera and I had no complaints.
-Now upon reviewing it with the 60MP Leica M11, I can see that the right hemisphere is slightly softer than the left, but it’s really not a big deal at all – almost not worth mentioning.
+Now upon reviewing it with the 60MP Leica M11, I can see that the right hemisphere is slightly softer than the left, but it’s really not a big deal at all – almost not worth mentioning, and it’s now gone after coming back from repair.

-This is not a knock on Voigtlander and I mention this in all my third-party lens reviews.
+This by the way is not a knock on Voigtlander and I mention this in all my third-party lens reviews.

 It’s very difficult to nail perfect focus with the Leica M11.
 But I did my best while shooting off the rear screen.
 I’ll likely need a Visoflex 2 to get it absolutely perfect.